TwinZhadows/frontend/README.md

 # Frontend
 ------------------------------------------------------------------------------------------------------
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
-This is my studying project using Angular from online course
+This is my studying project using Angular following an online course
 ------------------------------------------------------------------------------------------------------

 This is a web application providing interfaces for user to: